Interventional neuroradiology: History

+The Souers Stroke Institute was founded in 1991 at Saint Louis University, and its first director, Camilo R. Gomez, M.D., is often credited with founding interventional neurology as a subspecialty in the United States.

 Between January and June 2015, five major randomized trials were published in the New England Journal of Medicine (NEJM) with the collaboration of interventional neuroradiologists and stroke neurologists (in the Netherlands, Canada, Australia, US and Spain) regarding the role of mechanical thrombectomy in the treatment of ischemic stroke, demonstrating that if it is performed in centers with proven experience, intra-arterial mechanical thrombectomy is more effective than traditional treatment (intravenous thrombolytic injection).
 The promising results of these mechanical thrombectomy trials were highlighted by the NEJM in an editorial, which concluded with the statement: "Endovascular equipoise no longer exists.
 It's about time."

 Thrombectomy is currently recommended by the guidelines written by the main American (AHA/ASA) and European (ESO-ESNR-ESMINT) societies of stroke neurologists and interventional neuroradiologists.

 Diseases and conditions

 The following is a list of diseases and conditions typically treated by neurointerventionalists.